 Analytical Philosophy of Biology and Psychology and for School Pedagogy

-‚óŹ At present Competence Manager of a software company specializing in semantic services and AI
+‚óŹ Until the beginning of the year 2023 Competence Manager and Product Owner R&D of a software company specializing in semantic services and AI